Partnership to Promote HPV Vaccination and Share Best Practices With The Provider Community

 This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the Warren Alpert Medical School of Brown University and the Rhode Island Department of Health.
 The WarrenAlpert Medical School of Brown University is accredited bythe ACCME to provide continuing medical education for physicians..

 CME/CE Credit Designations

-Physicians: The Warren Alpert Medical School of Brown University designates this live activity for a maximum of 7.0 AMA PRA Category 1 Credits(TM).
+Physicians and Physician Assistants: The Warren Alpert Medical School of Brown University designates this live activity for a maximum of 1.5 AMA PRA Category 1 Credits(TM).
 Physicians should claim on the credit commensurate with the extent of their participation in the activity.